Open-EO/openeo.org/documentation/1.0/python/index.md

 ```python
 import openeo
 ```
-If this gives you the following output, something went wrong with the installation, please check again the requirements.
+If this gives you the following output, something went wrong with the installation.
+In that case, please check the requirements again.
 If you have still troubles installing the Python module, feel free to [contact us](../../../contact.md) or leave an issue at the [GitHub project](https://github.com/Open-EO/openeo-python-client/issues).

 ```shell script
 >>> import openeo